 Welcome to Auklet Class!

 A very warm welcome to Auklet class!
-The adults that work in Auklet class are; Miss Mileham (Class Teacher), Miss Spraggs (Teaching Assistant), Mrs Shepherd (Teaching Assistant, mornings) and Mrs Davis (Cover on Tuesday mornings).
+The adults that work in Auklet class are; Miss Mileham (Class Teacher), Miss Spraggs (Teaching Assistant) and Mrs Davis (Cover on Monday afternoons).

 Come and Play session!